 Glycoproteomics with FragPipe

 FragPipe has several workflows for analyzing LC-MS/MS data of intact glycopeptides that provide a variety of capabilities and options.
-Glyco searches use the following tools:
+Glyco searches use the following tabs/tools in FragPipe:

 There are several template glyco workflows (described in the workflows section) for a variety of search types and instrument activation methods.
 This tutorial covers each step of the process starting from loading raw data to validation and quantation of the results.

-Glycoproteomics results are best viewed from the psm.tsv results files.
+Glycoproteomics results can be viewed using the integrated FP-PDV viewer, Skyline, or directly from the psm.tsv results table(s) (see Examine the results for details).
 If glycan composition assignment or O-Pair search have been performed, there will be glyco-specific columns in the psm.tsv, including the Total Glycan Composition assigned.
-If only MSFragger search has been done, glycans will appear as masses in the Delta Mass column.
+If only MSFragger search has been done, glycans will only appear as masses in the Delta Mass column.
 Make sure you are looking in the right place for the glycans depending on the type of search performed!

 Tutorial contents